Custer County, Montana: Politics

+Custer County is a staunchly Republican county, like many others in eastern Montana, increasingly so in recent elections.
+The last Democrat to carry the county was Lyndon Johnson in 1964.

 Economy

 Agriculture (dryland farming) and cattle raising provide the bulk of Custer County economy.
 Miles City serves as the center of commerce in an area extending for 100 miles in every direction.
 As of 2009 the county's largest employers were Holy Rosary Healthcare, Sanjel USA, Stockman Bank, and Walmart.